 Internet companies are also increasingly developing AI tools to respond to different needs.
 Jigsaw, a Google initiated start up, has been working on Conversation AI, a tool aimed to automatically detect hate speech and other forms of verbal abuse and harassment online.
 Facebook has built an AI program, called DeepText, that could help catch spam and other unwanted messages, and is using AI to combat the spreading of terrorism content via its network.

-These and other similar advances are expected to have implications in several policy areas (economic, societal, education, etc), and governments and private sector actors worldwide are increasingly considering them.
+These and other similar advances are expected to have implications in several policy areas (economic, societal, education, etc), and governments, the technical community, and private sector actors worldwide are increasingly considering them.